Leslie Wegner MS, CCC-SLP

 How to Honor Your Veteran Patients

-Have you ever had a patient want to tell you his "sea stories" when you ask them personal history?
+Have you ever had a geriatric patient want to tell you his "sea stories?"
 Or had a woman talk about her job in WAC when you ask what her occupation was?
-Sometimes younger Vets talk in strings of acronyms, like PT, ACU, FOB, MRE, TDY, MOS, DMZ. (there are so many that Wikipedia devotes an entire page to them here)
+Sometimes Vets talk in strings of acronyms, like PT, ACU, FOB, MRE, TDY, MOS, DMZ. (there are so many that Wikipedia devotes an entire page to them here)

-So many patients that we see in skilled geriatric care have proudly served our country across all five services - Army, Marines, Navy, Air Force, and Coast Guard. (and y'all, now there is a Space Force - I should have stayed in the military!)
+So many patients that we see across the rehabilitative care have proudly served our country across all five services - Army, Marines, Navy, Air Force, and Coast Guard. (and y'all, now there is a Space Force - I should have stayed in the military!)
 There are several ways that you, as their therapist, nurse, activities director, volunteers, etc. can help celebrate, honor, and appreciate them while achieving functional speech goals.

 1. Reconnect Them to Military Music